 Apply common sense and don't believe every number that comes out of a computer system.
 Take care with satellite dish pointing to not injure others by dropping tools or hurting yourself by falling down.
 Latitude and longitude may not be accurate.
 Use GPS as an alternative.

-This page is on the satsig.net web site and is strictly Copyright Satellite Signals Limited (c) 2006 - 2014 All rights reserved.
+This page is on the satsig.net web site and is Copyright Satellite Signals Limited (c) 2006 - 2020 All rights reserved.

-Please report any copyright infringements to email@example.com , also feedback on technical errors or problems with this page.
+Please tell me: firstname.lastname@example.org of your comment and feedback on technical errors or problems with this page.

-I've spend several days 'improving' this page in early May 2014 in order to try and make it display an acceptable output on small screens, such as on mobile phones and tablet devices, with at least 360, 480, 768, 1024 pixel width.
-Please tell me of any problems as I have no such devices to test.
+I spent several days improving this page in early May 2014 in order to try and make it display an acceptable output on small screens, such as on mobile phones and tablet devices.